Canon de 194 GPF: Service

 Production began in April 1918.
 Two days before the armistice, the vehicle, without its Puteaux gun, was tested at Saint-Chamont plant.
 By June 1919, Saint-Chamond was still waiting for the delivery of the oscillating mass, a key component manufactured by Puteaux.

 During the interwar, they served in an artillery regiment in Valence, alongside the 280 mm SPGs.

 36 were still in service at the outbreak of World War II and some were captured by the invading German forces.
-Surviving vehicles were pressed into Wehrmacht service as the 19.4 cm Kanone 485 (f) auf Selbstfahrlafette.
+Surviving vehicles were pressed into Wehrmacht service as the 19.4 cm Kanone 485(f) Selbstfahrlafette.
 At least three of them were used by the Germans in Russia in about 1942.
 Two were used by the Italians as coastal guns near Rome under the designation Cannone da 194/32.

 Germans also reused some 194mm barrels on French Mortier G de 270 Mle 1889 coastal defence mortar mountings.
-A small number of 19,4 cm Kanone 485/585 (f) were deployed for coastal defense in Denmark.
+A small number of 19,4 cm Kanone 485(f) were deployed for coastal defense in Denmark.

 The only surviving example can be found at the U.S. Army Artillery Museum at Fort Sill, OK.